A Historic Church

 A Plan for the Future

 We have been working with key stakeholders, architects, designers, planners, and consultants to develop a plan for the preservation and ultimate use of the property since the beginning.
 In 2017, community input was gathered from multi-day planning sessions and incorporated into a visioning report and preliminary interpretative plan for the project.
 A 142-page Historic Structure Report, completed in 2018, documents the building’s social and architectural history, records existing conditions and identifies and prioritizes treatment recommendations.
 In January 2019, the award-winning firm Huff + Gooden Architects was hired to lead the design team for the restoration.

 The preservation of the historic Clinton Church, which is part of a growing movement to preserve African American historic places around the country, has already garnered national attention.
 In 2018, the National Park Service African American Civil Rights Grants program awarded a grant to Housatonic Heritage for Clinton Church Restoration’s initial stabilization and planning phase.
-The project has also received a Massachusetts Preservation Projects Fund emergency grant from the Secretary of the Commonwealth and the Massachusetts Historical Commission, and Community Preservation Act funding from the Town of Great Barrington.
+The project has also received grants from the National Trust for Historic Preservation African American Cultural Heritage Action Fund, Massachusetts Historical Commission Preservation Projects Fund (emergency grant), Massachusetts Cultural Facilities Fund, and Community Preservation Act funding from the Town of Great Barrington.

 Please join us!
 We invite you to explore this site to learn more about our activities and meet our board of directors and advisory board.
 Stay updated by adding your name to our mailing list below.
 Donations to the project may be made here.